Score Optional Sections

 Compliance 1 pt 0 pts N/A

-If applicable, a representative from any participating agency responsible for providing or paying for transition services was invited to the IEP.
+If applicable, a representative from any participating agency likely to be responsible for providing or paying for transition services now or in the future was invited to the IEP.
+Additionally, if a representative was invited, evidence of written consent was obtained on or prior to the date the IEP Invitation was sent.

 Comments